A number of preparations must be made before you book a trip.

 - Use of your own vehicle must be approved in advance by your employer.
-A verbal agreement with your manager with budget allocation authority will suffice.
+Check with your manager with budget allocation authority (BDM) if you need to complete an approval form (word) or if an oral agreement will suffice.

 - For every stretch driven, the date, starting point, destination, number of kilometres and names of any passengers must be specified on the travel expenses claim.

 - For compensation see Section 6 of the Government Travel Allowance Scale (Norwegian) (regjeringen.no).